Yaseen-Saeed123/Capitals-GUI/README.md

 # Capitals-GUI
-This is a double game where either the program asks about the country and you say the capital or the program asks about the capital and you say the country
+Languages used: Python
+Modules: tkinter, ttk, messagebox

+# Description
+## Game #1
+#### The computer asks about the capital of a certain country, and you try to say it

+## Game #2
+#### The computer asks about the country which has a certain capital, and you try to guess it